kimbareimer/first_test/README.md

 # first_test

-## just for first steps wirh githup
+## just for first steps with githup

 for training purpose